biopragmatics/oquat/docs/invalids/prefix/cas.md

 ## `xlmod`: HUPO-PSI cross-linking and derivatization reagents controlled vocabulary

-Identifiers for this prefix are given incorrectly correctly in `xlmod`.
+Identifiers for this prefix are given incorrectly in `xlmod`.
+See the [GitHub repository](https://github.com/HUPO-PSI/xlmod-CV).

 | external_xref                               |   usages_count | usages                                            |
 |---------------------------------------------|----------------|---------------------------------------------------|